Atlanta Braves: Retired numbers

 The Braves have retired eleven numbers in the history of the franchise.
 Most recently, Andruw Jones' number 25 was retired in 2023.
 Other retired numbers include Chipper Jones' number 10, John Smoltz's number 29, Bobby Cox's number 6, Tom Glavine's number 47, and Greg Maddux's number 31.
 Additionally, the Braves have retired Hank Aaron's number 44, Dale Murphy's number 3, Phil Niekro's number 35, Eddie Mathews' number 41, and Warren Spahn's number 21.
 Jackie Robinson's number 42 is also retired across all of Major League Baseball, with the exception of Jackie Robinson Day.

-Six of the eleven numbers (Cox, Jones, Jones, Smoltz, Maddux and Glavine) were on the Braves at the same time.
-Of the eleven Braves whose numbers have been retired, all who are eligible for the National Baseball Hall of Fame have been elected with the exceptions of Dale Murphy and Andruw Jones.
+Six of the eleven numbers (Cox, Chipper Jones, Andruw Jones, Smoltz, Maddux, and Glavine) were on the Braves at the same time.
+Of the eleven Braves whose numbers have been retired, all who are eligible for the National Baseball Hall of Fame have been elected, with the exception of Dale Murphy.
 The color and design of the retired numbers on commemorative markers and other in-stadium signage reflect the primary uniform design at the time the player was on the team.